azoozs/opencv-godot/README.md

-but when I try run the Project from Godot on Android `remote debug`:
+but when I try run the Project from Godot on Android `remote debug` show this error:

 ```
 Project export for platform: Android - Failed.